-- 4.1 City College Plymouth will only subcontract provisions in the following circumstances: - To enhance the quality of our learner offer. - Where the provision is aimed at engaging hard to reach or NEET learners. - Establishing Strategic Partnerships enabling growth opportunities. - To enable learners to have better geographical access to their education and support all learners who may be disadvantaged to enter into education. - 4.2 By subcontracting we enhance the opportunities available to learners, we use the expertise to provide better access to facilities or to fill a gap in expertise or niche or expert provision. - 4.3 All subcontractors undertake a due diligence process that allows City College Plymouth to review policies and procedures, delivery, quality and performance before entering into any contract arrangement.
-City College Plymouth will ensure contracts are legally compliant. - 4.4 City College will only award contracts for delivering funded provisions to legal entities.
-If the legal entity is a registered company, it must be recorded as 'Active' on the Companies House database. - 4.5 The College will not award a contract to a legal entity if: - It has an above average risk warning from a credit agency. - It has passed a resolution (or the court has made an order) to wind up or liquidate the company, or administrators have been appointed or - Its statutory accounts are overdue. - It has an Ofsted grade of inadequate. - Does not appear on UKRLP.
+City College Plymouth will only subcontract provisions in the following circumstances:

+- To enhance the quality and opportunities of our learner offer - Fill gaps in niche or expert provision or provide better access to facilities - Where the provision is aimed at engaging disadvantaged, hard to reach or NEET learners - Establishing Strategic Partnerships enabling growth opportunities - To enable learners to have better geographical access to their education and support all learners who may be disadvantaged to enter into education

+By subcontracting we enhance the opportunities available to learners, we use the expertise to provide better access to facilities or to fill a gap in expertise or niche or expert provision.

+All subcontractors undertake a due diligence process that allows City College Plymouth to review policies and procedures, delivery, quality and performance before entering into any contract arrangement.
+City College Plymouth will ensure contracts are legally compliant.

+City College will only award contracts for delivering funded provisions to legal entities.
+If the legal entity is a registered company, it must be recorded as 'Active' on the Companies House database.

+The College will not award a contract to a legal entity if:

+- It has an above average risk warning from a credit agency

+- It has passed a resolution (or the court has made an order) to wind up or liquidate the company, or administrators have been appointed, or

+- Its statutory accounts are overdue

+- Has an Ofsted grade of inadequate

+- Does not appear on UKRLP